valorem-labs-inc/trade-interfaces/README.md

 Fees are determined by the maker and taker `FeeStructure` from the [Fees service](#fees-service).
 The fees must be included in the offer as follows:

-For a long Valorem option buy:
+For a long Valorem option buy (opening a position):

+- Two offer items:
-Two offer items, one of which is the RFQ'd option long token in the correct quantity, the second of which is a maker fee/rebate in USDC (if any).
+  - the RFQ'd option long token in the correct quantity,
+  - a maker fee/rebate in USDC (if any).
+- Two consideration items:
+  - the USDC premium debit,

-Two consideration items, the USDC premia, and a taker fee/rebate in USDC (if any).
+  - a taker fee/rebate in USDC (if any).

-For a long Valorem option sell:
+For a long Valorem option sell (closing a position):

+- Two offer items:
-Two offer items, one of which is the USDC credit, the other of which is a maker fee in USDC (if any).
+  - the USDC premium credit,
+  - a maker fee/rebate in USDC (if any).
+- Two consideration items:

-Two consideration items, one of which is the RFQ option long token in the correct quantity, the second of which is a taker fee in fee/rebate in USDC (if any).
+  - the RFQ option long token in the correct quantity,
+  - a taker fee in fee/rebate in USDC (if any).

-For a short Valorem option buy:
+For a short Valorem option sell (opening a position):

+- Three offer items,
+  - >= the USDC notional value at spot as quoted from Uniswap,
+  - the USDC premium credit,
+  - the maker fee/rebate in USDC (if any).
+- Two consideration items,
-Two offer items, one of which is an unexercised claim for the RFQ'd option type in the correct quantity, the second of which is the maker fee/rebate in USDC (if any).
+  - an unexercised short claim NFT for the RFQ'd option type in the correct quantity,

-Three consideration items, >= the USDC notional value at spot as quoted from uniswap, the USDC premia, the taker fee/rebate in USDC (if any).
+  - a taker fee/rebate in USDC (if any).

-For a short Valorem option sell:
+For a short Valorem option buy (closing a position):

+- Two offer items,
+  - an unexercised claim short NFT for the RFQ'd option type in the correct quantity,
+  - a maker fee/rebate in USDC (if any).
+- Three consideration items,
-Three offer items, >= the USDC notional value at spot as quoted from uniswap, the USDC premia, the maker fee/rebate in USDC (if any).
+  - >= the USDC notional value at spot as quoted from Uniswap,
+  - the USDC premium debit

-Two consideration items, one of which is an unexercised claim for the RFQ'd option type in the correct quantity, the second of which is the taker fee/rebate in USDC (if any).
+  - a taker fee/rebate in USDC (if any).

 #### Authentication and authorization